Ziina

-Ziina is a private fintech company based in Dubai, United Arab Emirates, founded in 2020.
+Ziina (زينة) is a private fintech company based in Dubai, United Arab Emirates, founded in 2020.
 It offers digital payments services for consumers and businesses, including peer-to-peer transfers, payment links, QR and NFC (Tap to Pay) acceptance, and a payment gateway for SMEs.
 The company holds a Stored Value Facility (SVF) license issued by the Central Bank of the UAE.